PDP-7: Sales

 The PDP-7 was described as "highly successful."
 A combined total of 120 of the PDP-7 and PDP-7A were sold.
 A DEC publication states that the first units shipped to customers in November 1964.

 Eleven systems were shipped to the UK.

 Restorations

 At least four PDP-7s were confirmed to still exist as of 2011 and a fifth was discovered in 2017.

-A PDP-7A (serial number 115) was under restoration in Oslo, Norway; a second PDP-7A (serial number 113) previously located at the University of Oregon in its Nuclear Physics laboratory is now at the Living Computer Museum in Seattle, Washington and is completely restored to running condition after being disassembled for transport; Another PDP-7 (serial number 47) is known to be in the collection of Max Burnet near Sydney, Australia, a fourth PDP-7 (serial number 33) is in storage at the Computer History Museum in Mountain View, California and a fifth PDP-7 (serial number 129) belonging to Fred Yerian is also located at the Museum, and has been demonstrated running Unix version 0 and compiling a B program.
+A PDP-7A (serial number 115) was under restoration in Oslo, Norway.
+A second PDP-7A (serial number 113) previously located at the University of Oregon in its Nuclear Physics laboratory was at the Living Computer Museum in Seattle, Washington and is completely restored to running condition after being disassembled for transport.
+Another PDP-7 (serial number 47) is known to be in the collection of Max Burnet near Sydney, Australia.
+A fourth PDP-7 (serial number 33) is in storage at the Computer History Museum in Mountain View, California.
+A fifth PDP-7 (serial number 129) belonging to Fred Yerian is also located at the Computer History Museum, and has been demonstrated running Unix version 0 and compiling a B program.